claudinec/claudinec.github.io/index.markdown

 title: Current projects
 ---

-[__WikiShepp__](http://www.wikishepp.net.au/) is a collaborative local history project for the Goulburn Valley, built with MediaWiki.

-[__Founders and Survivors__](http://www.foundersandsurvivors.org/) aims to document the lives of convicts transported to Van Diemen's Land, and their families.
+[__Founders and Survivors__](http://foundersandsurvivors.org/) aims to document the lives of convicts transported to Van Diemen's Land, and their families.
 The public website, built with Drupal, provides an interface to archival transcriptions and a means of collecting genealogical data submitted by family historians.

 [__Friends of Same__](http://friendsofsame.org/) is a
 partnership between the town of Same, Manufahi, Timor-Leste and the